zhanghaoyu9931/mito-detect/README.md

-# MitoDetect: Deep Learning-based Mitochondrial Signal Detection
+# Deep Learning-based model for mitochondrial signal detection

 A deep learning-based model for automatic detection of true mitochondrial signals from Suite2p output in calcium imaging data.

 ## Overview

-MitoDetect is a CNN-LSTM hybrid neural network designed to distinguish genuine mitochondrial calcium signals from noise and artifacts in Suite2p-processed calcium imaging data.
-The model combines convolutional layers for feature extraction with LSTM layers for temporal sequence modeling, achieving high accuracy in mitochondrial signal classification.
+Since many detected ROIs may represent noise-correlated pixels but not true calcium events, there is a high false-positive rate after the Suite2p analysis.
+To resolve this problem, we developed a deep learning based classifier model to distinguish genuine [Ca2+]mito events from artefact.

 ## Repository Structure